bolt/docs/docs/fields/select.md

 reference of what can be passed to a where filter you can see the content fetching documentation.

-As well as filters on the ContentType values you can also pass in taxonomy conditions too, as in the example below.
+In adition to filters on the ContentType values, you can use taxonomy conditions, as in the following example:

 ```yaml
         somevalue: